Sudden choking cough with gagging and vomiting is the principal symptom of whooping cough

 It takes 2 weeks to come on

-Whooping cough (pertussis) in a recognizable form come on over a period of 2 weeks.
-It usually starts as a sore throat with a mild feeling of tiredness and being unwell.
-Maybe some catarrhal symptoms too, like a cold.
-There may be a dry cough.
+What are the symptoms of whooping cough?
+Whooping cough (pertussis) in a recognizable form comes on over a period of 2 weeks and it usually starts as a sore throat with a mild feeling of tiredness and being unwell.
+There may also be some catarrhal symptoms too, like a cold.
+There may also be a dry cough.

 Choking cough develops